-Fire Academy I & II at Colorado Mountain College
+Fire Academy I at Colorado Mountain College

 Colorado Mountain College offers a clear path to begin a career in the fire service